thedaviddias/Front-End-Performance-Checklist/README.md

     > If you are still using HTTP/1, you may need to still concatenate your files, it's less true if your server use HTTP/2 (tests should be made).

     *How:*
-    > ⁃ Use online tool or any plugin before or during your build or your deployment to concatenate your files.
+    > ⁃ Use online tool or any plugin before or during your build or your deployment to concatenate your files. <br>
     ⁃ Ensure, of course, that concatenation does not break your project.

     * 📖 [HTTP: Optimizing Application Delivery - High Performance Browser Networking (O'Reilly)](https://hpbn.co/optimizing-application-delivery/#optimizing-for-http2)